ashiq24/UNO/README.md

 ## Data

-Link to two files containing 2000 simulations of Darcy Flow equation:
+Link to two files containing 2000 simulations of the Darcy Flow equation:
 [Google Drive Link](https://drive.google.com/drive/folders/1y6j5sL4QrpKTMrlVAyN7bUlt785oQtOm?usp=sharing)

-The **Data Generator** folder contains script for generating simulation of  Darcy Flow and Navier-Stocks equation.
+The **Data Generator** folder contains the script for generating a simulation of the Darcy Flow and Navier-Stocks equation.